It’s no secret that status pages are an effective way to keep your customers informed.

 What’s Great About Their Status Page?
 Not only does it cover status updates and metrics, but it’s also well-organized and easy to navigate.

-Firstly, their Atlassian status page shows the current status of their services alongside a 90-day uptime history.
+Firstly, their Atlassian status page shows the current status of their services.
+There is a 90-day uptime history.
 You can also click an icon that drops the menu down to show the status of the components.
 Users can see the metrics section in these drop downs, similar to the Docker’s status page example.
-You can view metrics for certain attributes, such as API latency and API response time, for the current date, or last week of the past month.
+You can view metrics for certain attributes, such as API latency and API response time.

 A 2-week past incident history is available under the metrics section.
 There is also an option to view an extended incident history.
 Users can use the filter setting in incident history to make navigation to specific incidents easier.
 Additionally, you can view uptime history in grid view as well as incident history.